-is not as interesting as the method, since the problem may be easily recast into a related one.27 This type of problem may be found in airline magazines as entertain on a long flight.
+Puzzles: A third application of integers are imaginative problems that use integers.
+An example is the classic Chinese Four stone problem: "Find the weight of four stones that can be used with a scale to weigh any object (e.g., salt, gold) between 0, 1, 2, ..., 40 [gm]."
+As with the other problems, the answer is not as interesting as the method, since the problem may be easily recast into a related one.
+This type of problem can be found in airline magazines as entertain on a long flight.
 The solution to this problem is best cast as a linear algebra problem, with integer solutions.
 Again, once you know the trick, it is "easy."28

-1.2.2 Lec 3: The role of physics in mathematics
+411 1.2.2 Lec 3: The role of physics in mathematics